n24024/SC1015-miniproject/README.md

 ## Contributions

 ### [Teammate Name – Binary Classification]
+### Diego (33.3%) – Binary Classification ("Good" vs. "Not Good")
+- Framed and implemented a binary classification task for predicting red wine quality (Good ≥ 7, Not Good < 7)
+- Performed EDA to explore class imbalance and key feature correlations (notably alcohol and volatile acidity)
+- Trained and evaluated Random Forest classifier on the imbalanced dataset
+- Applied random oversampling to balance classes and improve minority class performance
+- Compared evaluation metrics (accuracy, recall, F1-score) before and after resampling
+- Generated supporting visualizations and interpretation of model behavior for both setups
+- Got the dataset

 ### Yu Huajia (33.3%) - Multi-class Classification ("Not Good", "Average", and "Good")
 - Framed and implemented a multi-class classification task for predicting red wine quality (categorized as not good, average, good)